 Body language involves the subtle, non-oral cues that we pick up – subconsciously, in many cases – that are important for being able to comprehend not only the meaning of words, but what’s actually transpiring within a meeting.
 Positivity or negativity, for example, are often expressed through body language.
-Body language is also a necessary element for ascertaining the level of engagement in a meeting, and a very important means for synthesizing information.
+Body language is also a necessary element for ascertaining the level of engagement in a online team meeting, and a very important means for synthesizing information.
 Being able to look at someone when you’re speaking and understand whether they’re comprehending the content of the conversation or not allows you to reposition the thought so that they do understand it.
 All meetings are affected by body language – or by its absence.

 Body language and virtual meetings:

 Virtual meetings leverage technology to basically erase the distances that exist between people who are working together.
 But audio conferences have one major drawback, and it’s that you’re dependent on intonation and voice for all your communication.
 It’s like not having your eyesight.
 Meeting without body language is very limiting, and can prevent all parties from getting a complete picture, creating inefficiencies.

 On the other hand, video virtual meetings let you make use of body language, opening up better communication.
 They let participants use the same tools they are accustomed to using in live meetings; not just audio but also visualisation, body cues and body language.
 A video meeting is best suited to people who are conscious of the fact that those things are still really important in the virtual space.